haxtheweb/haxcms-php/README.md

 - username/password is `admin`/`admin` to get building out static sites locally that you can push up anywhere!
 - Click the icon in the top right and you're off and running!

-## Setup surge
-If using ddev (the others need some clean up) you can automate the publishing of HAXCMS sites to surge.sh.
-The install routine for docker / local development tries to automate this but its difficult (and generic).
-So, if you want to use surge.sh for actually publishing your sites, go to the project directory and login `ddev ssh` (or equivalent though ddev is the only one working right now).
-Then type `surge login` and create / enter your username / password.
-Now you'll be able to publish the micro-sites direct to domains you define in the ui!

 ## Scope
 Generate `.html` files which have only "content" in them.
 Meaning the contents of the page in question.
 A simple method of adding new pages and managing the organization of those pages into a simple hierarchy (outline).
 Support for multiple mini web sites so that you can write a lot about different topics.
 HAXCMS is only intended to be a micro-site generator and play nicely with the rest of the HAX ecosystem without needing a monster CMS in order to utilize it.

-## Features
-- All of HAX without needing a bloated CMS to power it
-- Incredibly simple, readable file structure of flat HTML files and lightning fast, high scale micro-sites
-- No database (simple `.json` files help manage the data)
-- Files you can reach out and touch, fork, and theme with ease!
-- Support for multiple sites
-- BUILT IN surge.sh PUBLISHING!!!!!

 ## Install
 Download, checkout and get this package on a server (this is a PHP based implementation so your server should have PHP and Apache or Nginx at minimum).
 Go to the project root and type `bash haxtheweb.sh` which will step you through configuration.